-- Under watered: Yellow leafs, wrinkled, and drooping
+- Under watered: Leafs turned yellow, wrinkled, and drooping.

 Temperature: It is best to keep succulents in a space that is 60 degrees and higher, including during nighttime.
 Some succulents can do very well in a space that is below 60 degrees while some do not, because this low of a temperature can begin to freeze the plants, especially during the winter when the temperature drops.
 Keeping your terrarium happy and healthy means being aware of extreme temperatures and placement, please consider the following:

 - AC/Heating Ventilation: The plants should not be place directly by the AC or heating ventilation system.
 Also, do not place the plants on hot or cold surfaces.
 Extreme heat and cold winds/temperature can kill your plants.